danielplatt/sentence-arithmetic/README.md

 ## Data generation:

+1. Run https://github.com/pgcorpus/gutenberg to download Gutenberg books.
+(At time of writing, aleph.gutenberg.org doesn't work, and I used gutenberg.pglaf.org::gutenberg instead.)
-1. Put .txt files in data/raw (can be in subfolders)
+2. Put .txt files in data/raw (can be in subfolders)

-2. Run data/generate_dataset.py
+3. Run data/generate_dataset.py

-3. New active/sentence pairs will be appended to data/processed/active_passive.tsv
+4. New active/sentence pairs will be appended to data/processed/active_passive.tsv

 ## Data analysis on simple example sentences